AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 ## Setting Data

-Table data structuresin Anychart are defined as instances of the {api:anychart.data.Table}anychart.data.Table{api} class, and the results of mapping are defined as instances of {api:anychart.data.TableMapping}anychart.data.TableMapping{api}.
+Table data structures in Anychart are defined as instances of the {api:anychart.data.Table}anychart.data.Table{api} class, and the results of mapping are defined as instances of {api:anychart.data.TableMapping}anychart.data.TableMapping{api}.
 There are two ways to set this type of data: [as an array of arrays](#array_of_arrays) or [as an array of objects](#array_of_objects).

 ### Array of Arrays

-If your data is organized **as an array of arrays**, use the {api:anychart.data#table}table(){api} method to create a data table – an instance of {api:anychart.data.Table}anychart.data.Table{api}).
+If your data is organized **as an array of arrays**, use the {api:anychart.data#table}table(){api} method to create a data table – an instance of {api:anychart.data.Table}anychart.data.Table{api}.
 Specify the number of column containing table keys (dates) as a parameter (0 by default).

 **Note:** You can also use optional parameters to set the date/time pattern of the key column, time offset, base date, and [locale](../Common_Settings/Localization).

 The next step is passing the data table to the {api:anychart.data.Table#addData}addData{api} method.

 Finally, call {api:anychart.data.Table#mapAs}mapAs(){api} to map the table – link the numbers of columns to the names of data fields required by the type of series you are going to create.
-Then pass the mapping, whis is defined an instance of {api:anychart.data.TableMapping}anychart.data.TableMapping{api}, to the series constructor.
+Then pass the mapping, which is defined an instance of {api:anychart.data.TableMapping}anychart.data.TableMapping{api}, to the series constructor.

 ```
 // create a data table